Published by Christina Riley. Last Updated on February 25, 2024.

 Another fun spot is Leland, recognizable from the many movies filmed here.
 Cape Fear National at Brunswick Forest is one place that’ll convince you why Brunswick County ranks among our favorite weekend getaways in North Carolina.

 Near the top of favorite weekend getaways in North Carolina for families is Bryson City.
-Sitting on the western edge of North Carolina, Bryson City is a quaint small town that packs a punch and their Great Smoky Mountain Railroad is a bucket list experience!
+Sitting on the western edge of North Carolina, Bryson City is a quaint small town that packs a punch and their Great Smoky Mountains Railroad is a bucket list experience!

 The Road to Nowhere is another interesting and quirk place to visit near Bryson City.

 Fall in love in front of Linville Falls and stop by Silver Fork Winery for a taste of some delicious wine.
+Add in a lovely view, and this place is a shoo-in as one of the best wineries in North Carolina!

 Beyond this place being the perfect North Carolina getaway for outdoorsy couples, we think you’ll enjoy Morganton’s downtown and surrounding towns like Valdese, Connelly Springs, and more.